CyVerse-learning-materials/learning-materials-home/docs/ds/share.md

 *To deactivate a public link:*

-1. To deactivate a link, select (checkbox) one or more individual file(s) that have been shared with a public link; then click on the *Details* menu.
+1. To deactivate a link, select (:octicons-checkbox-24: checkbox) one or more individual file(s) that have been shared with a public link; then click on the *Details* menu.
 2. In the Details menu under the *Permissions* tab, click the